How can I tell if I am working with a good appraiser?

 What is an appraisal “fee shop”?

 Most appraisal firms today are “fee shops”.
 Fee shops are appraisal firms running under a pyramid system where the fee shop owner has less experienced subordinates running around doing the work for them for a fee split of 40% to 50%.
-In order to pay the fee shop subordinates a reasonable fee split the lead appraiser has to charge higher fees and manage at least four associates to be a financially feasible enterprise.
-In order for the fee shop appraiser to review the work of the four associates an extra week or two is typically required for each report.
-In addition, so much review and deskwork is required to run a fee shop that in many instances the signing appraiser (the appraiser that takes responsibility for your appraisal) rarely inspects many of the properties he is signing off on.
-As difficult as this may be to believe, this is the typical system in place today.
-By going with a non-fee shop, right off the bat, you move from having a less qualified person meeting with your client and doing the report, to a highly qualified person, a more competitive fee, and typically a shorter turn-around time.
+In order to pay the fee shop subordinates, a reasonable fee split the lead appraiser typicallly has to charge higher fees and manage at least four associates to be a financially feasible enterprise.

 What makes Chandos Pacific better than most appraisal fee shops?